 All course changes must be completed by the end of the day given as the deadline date for add/drop in the College Academic Calendar.
-Students may register for credit courses after the last day of add/drop only with special permission from the respective dean.
+Students may register for credit courses after the last day of add/drop only with special permission from the Instructional Dean's Office or appropriate designee.